Experts Opinion

 How can we ensure that VR is not limited to a privileged few and can be made available to a wider range of learners?

-Well, the current best device out there now costs $400, so I don't believe it can be considered a privilege anymore.
-Nowadays, it's common to use a device that is shared among multiple people.
-If we talk about privileges, we need to redefine what that means because just a few years ago, the device was priced at $1,500, which was definitely a more exclusive stance.
-However, with the price likely to drop to around $250 in the next two years, even private schools can afford it since it can be shared among students.
+Well, the current best device now costs $400, so I donโ€™t see it as a privilege anymore.
+Nowadays, many people share a single device.
+If we consider something a privilege, we need to redefine the term.
+Just a few years ago, the device cost $1,500, making it far more exclusive.
+However, as the price is expected to drop to around $250 in the next two years, even private schools can afford it and share it among students.

 On the other hand, the Apple Vision Pro is undoubtedly a privileged product, given its price of $3,500.
-However, I'm aware that they are developing two more devices, and one of them is expected to be much more affordable.
-Apple has never been known for catering to the mass market, as it's supposed to be a luxury brand.
+However, I’m aware that they are developing two more devices.
+One of them is expected to be much more affordable.
+Apple has never been known for catering to the mass market, as it’s supposed to be a luxury brand.
 But the Meta Quest device, which is sophisticated and priced at a few hundred dollars, is the one I always recommend.
-So, I think there's a misconception surrounding this issue.
+So, I think there’s a misconception surrounding this issue.

 Ethical Concerns in VR Applications